Shop Smarter: Ultimate Guide for Istanbul Supermarkets and Grocery Stores

 The Art of Living in Turkey contains affiliate links and is a member of the Amazon Services LLC Associates Program.
 If you make a purchase using one of these Amazon links, I may receive compensation at no extra cost to you.
 See my Disclaimers for more information.

-SUMMARY: Istanbul’s supermarket scene offers variety and value, from budget-friendly BIM, A101, and Sok, to Migros, Carrefour, and MacroCenter.
+SUMMARY: Istanbul supermarkets offer variety and value, from budget-friendly BIM, A101, and Sok, to Migros, Carrefour, and MacroCenter.
 Specialty stores, Ethnic-specific markets, and traditional Turkish bazaars provide a unique shopping experience with local delicacies and fresh produce.

 I love meandering up and down the aisles to see what’s similar and what’s different from the grocery stores I’m familiar with.
 I often come home with a new package of spices or a new favorite snack or candy to share.

-Since coming to Turkey in 2007, Turkish supermarkets have moved from my “foreign” to “familiar” list.
+Since moving to Turkey in 2007, Turkish supermarkets have gone from feeling foreign to becoming part of my weekly routine.

 The population density of Istanbul also means that there is almost a small grocery market on every other block, unlike the supermarkets few and far between in an American suburb.